u-Sir/peek-pop/README.md

 ### Maintainer's recommended minimalist UI setup:

-1. Use [Helium](https://helium.computer/), and in `helium://settings/appearance`, enable:
+1. Use [Helium](https://helium.computer/) and configure the following options in `helium://settings/appearance`:
-   - Frameless mode
+   - Enable Frameless mode
-   - Rounded borders around webpage content
+   - Disable rounded borders around webpage content
 2. In the settings page of your preferred trigger method, set the popup type to **normal**

 ### Triggers